The juice trap

 • Order the smallest size juice you can.
 Or share with a friend.
 Or drink half now, half later.

-• Adding vegetable juice "dilutes" the sugars and kilojoules/calories so it's not so concentrated.
+• Adding vegetable juice "dilutes" the sugars and kilojoules/Calories so it's not so concentrated.
 Try blending in carrot, spinach, kale or other green leafy veggies like celery with your fruit juice.

 Downloads / Fact Sheets